 Q: What is the difference between volume and capacity?

 A: Volume refers to the amount of three-dimensional space occupied by an object or substance, while capacity refers to the amount that a container can hold.
-Although they are related, they are not the same.
-For example, a bottle may have a volume of 500 cm³, but its capacity might be to hold 450 ml of liquid.
+Which means although they are related, they are not the same.
+Take this: a bottle may have a volume of 500 cm³, but its capacity might be to hold 450 ml of liquid.

 Q: Why is the cubic meter the SI unit for volume instead of the liter?

 A: The cubic meter is the SI unit for volume because it is directly derived from the base unit for length, the meter.
-This coherence with other SI units makes calculations and conversions simpler and more consistent within the SI system.
+Which means this coherence with other SI units makes calculations and conversions simpler and more consistent within the SI system.
 While the liter is widely used, it is a derived unit and not a base unit.

 Q: How do you convert cubic meters to other units of volume?